 Substantially all of our operations are conducted in China through contractual arrangements between five of our wholly owned subsidiaries in China, New Oriental China (our variable interest entity) and New Oriental China's schools and subsidiaries and shareholder.
 The five wholly owned subsidiaries that are parties to these contractual arrangements are Beijing Hewstone Technology Co., Ltd., or Beijing Hewstone, Beijing Decision Education & Consulting Co., Ltd., or Beijing Decision, Beijing Pioneer Technology Co., Ltd., or Beijing Pioneer, Shanghai Smart Words Software Technology Co., Ltd., or Shanghai Smart Words, and Beijing Smart Wood Software Technology Co., Ltd. (which is also translated as "Beijing Wisdom Career Software Technology Co., Ltd."), or Beijing Smart Wood.
 Beijing Hewstone primarily engages in the educational software development business and also sub-licenses our trademarks to New Oriental China and its schools and subsidiaries.
-Beijing Decision primarily engages in the educational software development primarily engages in the educational software development business of providing educational technology services and educational management services.
-Beijing Pioneer primarily engages in the educational software development business of software development business.
+Beijing Decision primarily engages in the business of providing educational technology services and educational management services.
+Beijing Pioneer primarily engages in the educational software development business.
 Shanghai Smart Words primarily engages in the educational software development business.
-Beijing Smart Wood primarily engages in the educational software development business.